About Us

 We take data security seriously.
 All data is stored on secure servers, and we implement robust security measures to protect your personal information and usage data.
 For more details, please refer to our Privacy Policy.

 We're committed to continuously expanding our library of cases and features.
 The vDOC framework allows our teams to quickly add cases based on need and feedback.
 Once in production, new cases and features associated with new cases will frequently show up in vDOC.
-At launch have 20 Cases, our goal is to have over 100 cases added to vDOC Over the next 12 months.
+At launch have 20 Cases.
 Users will be notified via email about significant additions.

 vDOC offers a wide range of medical simulations covering various specialties and scenarios commonly encountered in the United States healthcare system.
 Our cases are designed to challenge and improve clinical reasoning, diagnosis, patient interactions, and treatment planning skills.
 Patients in vDOC react to the medical students care in real time. vDOC brings together all hospitals systems needed to perform care just like in real life, Conversational AI allows the students to practice verbalizing care and treatments, and lastly the real-time feedback as the case progresses is already proving to drastically improve information retention.

 After each case, you will be shown a comprehensive evaluation of your performance.
 This includes an assessment of your history-taking, physical examination, lab orders, and treatment decisions that apply to that specific patient encounter.
 The evaluation compares your choices to best practices and provides detailed feedback.
-We also evaluate your dialogue with your patient, did you take a proper H&P etc....
-Dialogue analysis and feedback is something we are putting extensive effort into because of the value that it brings.
-This data is also sent to our secure servers so it can be reviewed later.
-We are working on lots of tools to provide insights and additional ways to analyze and learn from each case.
+We are working on tools to provide insights and additional ways to analyze and learn from each case.

 Our support team is available to help with any technical issues.
 You can reach out to them at support@vdocai.com.
 Joining our Discord is the fastest way to get support.